A Responsive Landing Page with React.

 create-react-app is a project aimed at getting you up to speed with React in no time.
 So here is the process….

 You start by using npx, which is an easy way to download and execute Node.js commands without installing them. npx comes with npm (Node Package Manager) (since version 5.2) and if you don’t have npm installed already, do it now from https://nodejs.org (npm is installed with Node.js).

 When you run npx create-react-app <app-name>, npx is going to download the most recent create-react-app release, run it, and create a file structure (boilerplate) in the folder you told it (<app-name> in this case), and initializes a Git repository.

 Before we start, open up command prompt for Windows users and Terminal for those that use Mac or Linux and type this…..

 Below is when it is finished running……..

-The figure below shows how the landing_page folder looks like in the IDE in my case VScode in the src folder, the red outline shows the generated project files.
+The figure below shows what the landing_page folder looks like in the IDE in my case VScode is in the src folder, the red outline indicates the generated project files.

 The generated project contains some files we won’t need right now, so we’ll delete them.
 You could also just ignore them i.e. App.css, App.js, App.test.js, serviceWorker.js.

 Okay that is out of the way, now open up the file src/index.js.
 Delete all of the contents, and type this code in…

 The import statements at the top are an ES6 feature.
 So, the